ionalexandru99/LxBot/README.md

 Here is an explanation of the various config variables required for the bot to work:
 - `configIcon`: Icon for various setting menus
 - `DATABASE_URL`: Heroku database URL (Only needed for a Heroku instance)
+- `dbDialect`: Database dialect (Read the documentation for Sequelize)
 - `dbName`: Database name (Only needed for a local database)
 - `dbUser`: Database user (Only needed for a local database)
 - `dbPass`: Database user password (Only needed for a local database)